lucatume/codeception-setup-local/README.md

 Please note that loops are human-friendly and start at `1` and not `0` as developers are used to.

 ##### var
-Ask the user for a variable value.
+Ask the user for a variable value **or** store a variable value.
-Required fields for the `var` instructions are:
+In the first case required fields for the `var` instructions are:

 * `name` - the name the variable will be referenced with across the setup file
 * `question`  - the question that will prompt the user to enter a value for the variable

+If the purpose is to store a value for later use then required fields are:

+* `name` - the name the variable will be referenced with across the setup file
+* `value`  - the value that should be stored in the variable

 Optional arguments are: